City

 What is it like to work in Springfield, IL?

 Working in Springfield, IL, offers a mix of professional opportunities and a welcoming community.
-The city is home to notable companies like State Farm and Caterpillar.
+The city is home to notable companies like State Farm, Caterpillar, and the Illinois State Capitol.
+These employers provide a range of jobs in insurance, manufacturing, and government sectors.

 View jobs in Springfield, IL